TeXnicians/Sublime-Configurations/README.md

 This repository provides several useful lisp files for Sublime Text 3 configuration.

-*Majority of them are for LaTeXTools.*
+*Majorities of them are for LaTeXTools.*